Jill Biden touts Seattle’s cancer research during Fred Hutch visit

 “This is the kind of science that’s going to make a difference for our patients,” Hutch President and Director Dr. Thomas Lynch Jr. said during the visit.

-The afternoon began at Ghajar’s lab — where, the first lady, after marveling at the fifth-floor view of Lake Union, spent some time learning about the science of metastasis and how it works specifically in breast cancers.
+The afternoon began at Ghajar’s lab — where the first lady, after marveling at the fifth-floor view of Lake Union, spent some time learning about the science of metastasis and how it works specifically in breast cancers.

 “If tumors in the breast just stayed in the breast, they would only kill a very small fraction of patients,” Ghajar said.
-“Where trouble starts is when those cells leave the breasts, which they do very early during tumor progression, and go and sit in the liver, bone marrow, brain, lungs, and all these other places throughout the body.”
+“Where trouble starts is when those cells leave the breasts, which they do very early during tumor progression, and go and sit in the liver, bone marrow, brain, lungs and all these other places throughout the body.”

 Once something happens that wakes up the cells, they destroy the organ they’re within — which is what causes about 94% of breast cancer deaths, he told Biden.